-This blog post is a compilation of information, and my personal experiences on the process writing a scientific paper.
+This blog post is a compilation of information, and my personal experiences on the process of writing a scientific paper.
 The tips here contained exist only because I think they could be useful, and not because they have been extensively tested by me.

 Starting from scratch